ansys/pymechanical/doc/source/user_guide_embedding/globals.rst

 By default enums, such as `SelectionTypeEnum` or `LoadDefineBy` are not included in these global variables, because there are thousands of them.
-To include enums, ste the second argument of `global_variables`` to True.
+To include enums, set the second argument of `global_variables`` to True.

 .. code:: python